 Finally, to find Kan complexes that model $\lambda$-calculus, the strategy would be to generalize the procedure used in \cite{Hyland10}, where to show a way to find categories that model $\lambda$-calculus, through the possible solution of domain equations, which are posed on a bicategory with desirable properties of cartesian closure and enough points.

 But, before proposing an $\infty$-category with the properties of cartesian closure and having enough points, we first explore in Section 2 some consequences of the homotopic $\lambda$-models introduced in \cite{Martinez}.
-In Section 3, we adopt the notion of Kleisli structure to the case of the $\infty$-categories and we define the $\infty$-category Kleisli of a structure.
-In Section 4, we fix the $\infty$-categorical version of the distributivity and extension of monads.
+In Section 3, we define the homotopy $\lambda$-model on a cartesian closed $\infty$-category.
+In Section 4, we adopt the notion of Kleisli structure to the case of the $\infty$-categories and we define the Kleisli $\infty$-category of a structure.
 And, finally, in Section 5, we propose an $\infty$-category and we prove that it is closed cartesian and has enough points.